-Introduction to the Field Education Manual and Social Work Field Education
+Introduction to the Practicum Education Manual and Social Work Practicum Education

-Social Work Field Education is a partnership involving the Social Work Department, Field Education Program, Social Work Faculty and staff, Community Partners, Field Instructors, and graduate social work students.
-This Field Manual provides all partners with an overview of the following:
+Social Work Practicum Education is a partnership involving the Social Work Department, Practicum Education Program, Social Work Faculty and staff, Community Partners, Practicum Supervisors, and graduate social work students.
+This Practicum Manual provides all partners with an overview of the following:

-- Foundation and Advanced MSW field placements - Application and assignment to a field placement - Selection of field sites and field instructors - Mutual responsibilities of the Social Work Department, Field Education Program, Community Partners, Field Instructors, Faculty Field Liaisons and students - Key policies and procedures related to field education
+- Foundation and Advanced MSW practicum placements - Application and assignment to a practicum placement - Selection of internship sites and Practicum Supervisors - Mutual responsibilities of the Social Work Department, Practicum Education Program, Community Partners, Practicum Supervisors, Faculty Practicum Liaisons, and students - Key policies and procedures related to practicum education

-It is essential that students, field instructors, and faculty field liaisons carefully review the material in this Field Education Manual.
-Students are expected to retain and use this Field Manual prior to and throughout their time in the Westfield State University (WSU) Social Work Program.
-This manual is provided as a reference guide and is not intended to replace contact with Field Education Program staff.
-Students, field instructors, and faculty field liaisons are encouraged to contact the Field Education Program with any questions or concerns about information contained in this Field Manual or any other aspect of the field education experience.
+It is essential that students, Practicum Supervisors, and faculty practicum liaisons carefully review the material in this Practicum Education Manual.
+Students are expected to retain and use this Practicum Manual before and throughout their time in the Westfield State University (WSU) Social Work Program.
+This manual is provided as a reference guide and is not intended to replace contact with Practicum Education Program staff.
+Students, Practicum Supervisors, and faculty practicum liaisons are encouraged to contact the Practicum Education Program with any questions or concerns about information contained in this Practicum Manual or any other aspect of the practicum education experience.